 shilo jendaya. born on november 11th, 2011 (11/11/11 for those who get excited about those sort of things). her name means 'God's gift' and 'thankful.' she has embodied both of those well.

-a quick recap of her first year of life medically speaking: two heart surgeries, one surgery to place a g-tube and ear tubes, two codes, 120 days in the hospital (96 consecutive, and the others were broken up), nine weeks intubated, 11 weeks five days in the picu, and five e.r. visits.
+a quick recap of her first year of life medically speaking: two heart surgeries, one surgery to place a g-tube and ear tubes, two codes, 120 days in the hospital (96 consecutive, and the others were broken up), nine weeks intubated, 11 weeks five days in the picu, and five e.r. visits.that list seems overwhelming to read. but it doesn't include the other things in our lives from this past year. one big sister madly in love with her little sister.

 one papa becoming completely smitten, for the second time, with a very tiny little girl.